Intensive Outpatient Program

 - To identify and reduce emotional and behavioral obstacles to recovery, including denial mechanisms.

-- To introduce patient and family to 12-Step support groups.
+- To introduce participant and family to 12-step support groups.

 - To improve interpersonal relationships (family, work, social, etc.).

-Treatment delivery is guided by a person-centered philosophy which provides patients with an opportunity to develop a sense of self wherein they can realize how their attitudes, feelings and behavior are being negatively affected and make an effort to find their true positive potential.
-In this technique, counseling staff creates a comfortable, non-judgmental environment by demonstrating congruence (genuineness), empathy, and unconditional positive regard toward our patients while using a non-directive approach.
-This aids our patients in finding their own solutions to their problems.
+Treatment delivery is guided by a person-centered philosophy which provides participants with an opportunity to develop a sense of self wherein they can realize how their attitudes, feelings and behavior are being negatively affected and make an effort to find their true positive potential.
+In this technique, counseling staff creates a comfortable, non-judgmental environment by demonstrating congruence (genuineness), empathy, and unconditional positive regard toward our participants while using a non-directive approach.
+This aids our participants in finding their own solutions to their problems.

 Successful treatment demands the efforts of an interdisciplinary team which includes certified counselors, physicians, consulting psychologists, family and continuing care counselors.
-Treatment also takes into consideration the results of input from the patient and family/significant others.
-The 12-Step program of recovery is emphasized throughout the treatment process for the individual and the family or significant others.
+Treatment also takes into consideration the results of input from the participant and family/significant others.
+The 12-Step program of recovery and other self-help support groups is emphasized throughout the treatment process for the individual and their family and friends.

-Recovery is a gradual process, and while abstinence is a principle measure of success, improvement in other significant life areas is considered of vital importance in appraising the course of rehabilitation.
+Recovery is a gradual process and is not defined by abstinence alone, improvement in other significant life areas is a true measurement of success and a vital importance in appraising the course of rehabilitation.

-Although virtually all substance abusing patients enter outpatient treatment under some sort of duress, the decision to begin treatment is usually voluntary.
-The Genesis Program treats chemically dependent persons of both sexes who have a primary diagnosis of substance use disorder.
-Symptoms of physical or mental disorders which might interfere with treatment must either be absent, or under the care of a physician.
-Conditions requiring medication that is mood altering must be on a taper that can be completed within four weeks of admission to the program.
+Although virtually all seeking treatment for substance misuse, abuse, or addiction enter outpatient treatment under some sort of duress, the decision however, to participate and embrace the programs attributes are always voluntary.
+Genesis Programs makes every effort to provide services that accommodate each individuals needs, notwithstanding symptoms of physical or mental disorders which might interfere with treatment, must be stable and under the care of a physician.
+Conditions requiring medication that is mood altering must be on a taper and monitored by the prescribing physician prior to admission in the program.

 Intensive Outpatient Program Goals and Objectives

-GOAL 1: To provide high quality patient care designed to promote each patient’s optimal level of functioning.
+GOAL 1: To provide high quality participant care designed to promote each participant’s optimal level of functioning.

 - To conduct comprehensive medical, chemical use, emotional, spiritual, behavioral, social, recreational, educational/vocational assessments, psychological screening when indicated;